[[cta]]

 Differences between software resellers and value-added resellers (VARs)

-In the “Direct Reseller Model,” a reseller buys software directly from the software creator and sells it directly to end customers.
+In the “Direct Software Reseller Model,” a reseller buys software directly from the software creator and sells it directly to end customers.
 This model is the most straightforward because it involves only the software creator and the reseller.

 How do these models work?

 Suppose a company called TechSoft develops a popular project management tool called ProjectPro.
-TechSoft wants to expand its reach but handles only some sales directly.
+TechSoft wants to expand its reach, but handles only some sales directly.
 To do so, it partners with a reseller named OfficeSolutions.

 OfficeSolutions buys licenses for ProjectPro directly from TechSoft at a discounted rate.
 They then sell these licenses to small businesses at a higher price, providing customer service and support.
 OfficeSolutions benefits from the markup they add to the cost, while TechSoft benefits from the increased distribution without having to manage every sale.